Welcome to our FAQ page about steering. Here we answer frequently asked questions of our users.

 Then consider this: Do you want the vehicle to return in six months with a failed steering pump?
 Another bill for the unhappy customer?

-Replacing both at the same time would not significantly increase labour charges.
-Customers generally accept parts cost but complain about labour.
+Replacing both at the same time would not significantly increase labor charges.
+Customers generally accept parts cost but complain about labor.

 Look at this as a form of “up-selling”.
 The cost of the pump would be significant and so would your margin.